 The Redevelopment Agency is an offshoot of city government created under state law.
-It defines an area and finances incentives for new development within those boundaries, and new revenue from that growth is channeled to additional projects.
+It defines an area and finances incentives for development within those boundaries.
+New revenue from that growth is channeled to more projects.

 One of the union’s ballot measures would require voter approval of “lease-purchase” construction projects, which is the method proposed for financing the new city hall.

-The other measure would repeal the city’s redevelopment plan and mandate voter approval of new redevelopment projects.
+The other measure would repeal the redevelopment plan and mandate voter approval of new redevelopment projects.

-Las Vegas is proposing a 303,000-square-foot, seven-story municipal building at the corner of First Street and Clark Avenue.
-It would anchor an office complex proposed by the developer, who has also agreed to build a new hotel-casino in Union Park once the new city hall is done.
+Las Vegas is proposing a 303,000-square-foot, seven-story municipal building at First Street and Clark Avenue.
+It would anchor an office complex proposed by the developer, who also has agreed to build a hotel-casino in Union Park once the city hall is done.

 Contact reporter Alan Choate at firstname.lastname@example.org or 702-229-6435.WHAT’S NEXT?

 The city clerk’s office has 20 days to go through the 14,000-plus signatures gathered for the ballot measures.
 The voters’ chance to weigh in comes in the June municipal elections.

 $150 millionEstimated price tag for new city hall

 Maximum amount city seeks from the Clark County Debt Management Commission